freelawproject/recap/recap-server/SETUP.md

 - Running python syncdb should have created a default Uploader row in the db.
 You'll need to get the 'key' from either the db or initial_data.json and set `UPLOAD_AUTHKEY` to that value.
 - Be sure to set the DEV_BUCKET_PREFIX to a good value to namespace your uploads.
+- You will also need a temp directory in the directory of the application for storing Python pickles.
+The path should be './picklejar' and it should be writable to the user that the server runs as.